yenhsunlin/yhblog/pandemic/readme.md

 This page corresponds to the article (in Chinese) on my blog about the <a href='https://yenhsunlin.github.io/2021/06/18/pandemic/'>*pandemic spreading*</a>.
 The goal of this simulation is to simulate how a disease evolving with time with given conditions, eg. infection, recovery and death.
 With and without mask wearing is also quantified in the simulation.

-The method adopted in this project can be considered as non-interacting *N*-body simulation with MCMC probabilistic sampling.
+The method adopted in this project can be considered as non-interacting a *N*-body simulation with MCMC probabilistic sampling in each step.
 While non-interacting means no collisions between subjects when they encounter each other (velocity does not change for each subject).
 Infection condition only depends on how close the healthy subject with the ill subject and the duration of the healthy subject stays in the infectious zone.
 See the article for more detail.

 ### Data saving with various IDEs